Right Arrow

 What are best practices for integrating safety technology in schools?

 Start by identifying your highest-risk areas (e.g., cafeterias, science labs, maintenance zones).
 Work with staff to set up alert criteria that align with your existing protocols.
-Choose solutions that work with your current camera infrastructure and offer easy-to-use dashboards for safety and operations teams.
+Choose solutions that work with your current camera infrastructure and offer intuitive dashboards for safety and operations teams.

 What compliance standards apply to K-12 school safety?

-How do AI video platforms like Spot AI fit into existing workflows?
+How do video AI platforms like Spot AI fit into existing workflows?

 Spot AI and similar platforms are designed to work alongside your existing cameras and safety programs.
-They automate hazard detection and documentation, making it easier to investigate incidents, track trends, and verify that safety measures are being followed—all without adding headcount or manual review.
+They automate event detection and documentation, making it easier to investigate incidents, track trends, and verify that safety measures are being followed—all without adding headcount or manual review.

 About the Author